wpilibsuite/frc-docs/source/docs/software/vision-processing/introduction/strategies-for-vision-programming.rst

 There are a number of camera options supported by WPILib.
 Cameras have a number of parameters that affect operation; for example, frame rate and image resolution affect the quality of the received images, but when set too high impact processing time and, if sent to the driver station, may exceed the available bandwidth on the field.

 The CameraServer class in C++ and Java is used to interface with cameras connected to the robot.
 It retrieve frames for local processing through a Source object and sends the stream to your driver station for viewing or processing there.

-Details on using cameras with WPILib are detailed in :doc:`using-the-cameraserver-on-the-roborio`.